 However, friends, if the internal mind is unimpaired, and mental experiences come into its range, but there is no corresponding mental engagement, then, in that case too, the arising of the consciousness associated with the mind does not occur.
 But when, friends, the internal mind is unimpaired, mental experiences come into its range, and there is corresponding mental engagement, then the arising of the consciousness associated with the mind occurs.

 The form thus experienced is included in the aggregate of form subject to clinging.
 The feeling thus experienced is included in the aggregate of feeling subject to clinging.
 The perception thus experienced is included in the aggregate of perception subject to clinging.
-The intentional constructions thus experienced are included in the aggregate of intentional constructions subject to clinging.
+The intentional constructs thus experienced are included in the aggregate of intentional constructs subject to clinging.
 The consciousness thus experienced is included in the aggregate of consciousness subject to clinging.
 He thus understands: ‘Indeed, this is the gathering, assembly, and coalescence of these five aggregates subject to clinging.’

 The Blessed One has indeed said: ‘One who sees dependent co-arising sees the Dhamma; one who sees the Dhamma sees dependent co-arising.’
 These five aggregates subject to clinging are indeed arisen through dependent co-arising.
 Desire, attachment, inclination, and involvement in these five aggregates subject to clinging is the origin of suffering.
 The removal and abandonment of desire and attachment in these five aggregates subject to clinging is the ending of suffering.’
 By this much also, friends, a bhikkhu has accomplished much.”

-This was said by the Venerable Sāriputta.
-The bhikkhus rejoiced in and approved of Venerable Sāriputta’s words.
+This was said by the venerable Sāriputta.
+The bhikkhus rejoiced in and approved of venerable Sāriputta’s words.